Life Comes With a Latte

 From the start, I really liked her and was grateful she had come into our family.
 Let’s face it, we are all a family.
 I’m not sure she thought I was genuine in the beginning but I do not blame her.
 I mean, how many ex-wives get along with the new wives?
 (Hence the picture above)

-I know it may seem strange and we have had some minor conflicts, mostly due to miscommunication, but I refuse to hate this lovely woman.
+I know it may seem strange and we have had some minor conflicts, mostly due to miscommunication, but I refuse to hate

 Me & My girls’ Momma #2